redhat-openstack/openstack-puppet-modules/README.md

 Currently the is no configuration or customisation of the DataStax Agent.

-Tested on the RedHat family versions 6 and 7, Ubuntu 12.04 and 14.04, Puppet (CE) 3.7.5 and DSC 2.1.5.
+Tested on the Red Hat family versions 6 and 7, Ubuntu 12.04 and 14.04, Puppet (CE) 3.7.5 and DSC 2.1.5.

 ## Contributers